NOTE: Quick MINERAL PROSPECTING facts for

 (traditionally on foot or on horseback), panning, sifting and outcrop investigation, looking for

 tell-tale signs of mineralisation

-The traditional methods of prospecting involved carefully and intensely combing through the countryside,
+The traditional methods of prospecting involves carefully and intense combing through the countryside,

-often through creek beds and along ridgelines and hilltops, often on hands and knees looking for signs of
+often through creek beds and along ridgelines and hilltops looking for signs of

 mineralisation in the outcrop.

-Once a small occurrence or show was found, it was then necessary to intensively work the area with pick and
+Once a small occurrence or show was found, it is then necessary to intensively work the area often via the

 from the gangue by hand.